adobe/spectrum-web-components/packages/picker/README.md

 ### Pending

-When in pending state, `<sp-picker>` elements will not respond to click events and be delivered with a `<sp-progress-circle>` to visually outline that it is pending.
+When in pending state, `<sp-picker>` elements will not respond to click events and will be delivered with a `<sp-progress-circle>` to visually outline that it is pending.
 It will not toggle open or display its `<sp-menu-item>` descendants until the attribute is removed.

 ```html
 <sp-field-label for="picker-loading">Standard:</sp-field-label>